Hallimede/MoneyTracker/README.md

 # Money-Tracker

-An application to track your money.
+An web application to track your money.

 ## Demo